FuseByExample/camel-persistence-part1/README.md

 * `database`: directory containing the scripts to create the database for H2, HSQLDB and PostgreSQL RDBMSes
 * `jdbc-spring`: Maven project using camel-jdbc component and Spring XML DSL
 * `jdbc-blueprint`: Maven project using camel-jdbc component and Blueprint XML DSL
+* `sql-spring`: Maven project using camel-sql component and Spring XML DSL
+* `sql-blueprint`: Maven project using camel-sql component and Blueprint XML DSL

 # Initial setup